penumbra-zone/guide/pages/pcli/transaction.md

 # Sending Transactions

 Now, for the fun part: sending transactions.
-If you have someone else's testnet address, you can send them any amount of any asset you have.
+If you have someone else's address, you can send them any amount of any asset you have.

 First, use balance to find the amount of assets you have: